Best Smartwatches for 4-Year-Olds (2026): What Actually Works at This Age

 This is the single most important setup tip.
 A five-year-old who is stressed or scared is not going to read a contact list.
 They need to see faces.
 Every watch on this list that supports calling allows you to assign photos to contacts.
 Take clear, well-lit headshots of Mom, Dad, Grandma, and whoever else is in the emergency contact rotation.
 Load them into the watch before you hand it to your child.

 Do not just show your child the SOS button once.
 Practice it.
 Make it a game.
-"Okay Owen, pretend you are lost.
+"Okay buddy, pretend you are lost.
 What do you do?"
 We practiced at least a dozen times over the first week, in the house, at the park, in the car.
 By the end of the week, he could activate SOS without thinking about it.
 That is what you want.

 Set the school mode schedule before the first school day.
 School mode disables everything except basic time display (and SOS on most watches) during school hours.
 This prevents your child from playing with the watch during class, prevents notifications from buzzing during reading time, and prevents that dreaded email from the teacher.